WillDev12/BetterGUI/README.md

 # BetterGUI
-BetterGUI is a Google Script library with the soul purpose of making Google Sheets &amp; Docs better.
+BetterGUI is a Google Script library with the soul purpose of making Google Sheets &amp; Docs UI better.

 # How to install